 Sanitary servicing will be extended to the site through existing rights-of-way and along the historic flume alignment (shown in blue dashed line at right).
-Servicing may extend beyond into Deer Ridge, with the opportunity for trail networks to run along them to the south and west of the site.
-Future plans for the neighbourhood will formalize existing trail networks, directing residents and visitors around or elevated over areas of high sensitivity and natural habitat.
+Servicing may extend beyond into Deer Ridge, with the opportunity to for trail networks to run along them to the south and west of the site.

+Future plans for the neighbourhood will formalize networks for trails, directing residents and visitors around or elevated over areas of high sensitivity and natural habitat.
 Development will occur in areas of lesser sensitivity.
-The aim will be to protect and preserve the areas of the highest environmental sensitivity (ESA 1) and areas of cultural value.
+The aim will be to protect and preserve the areas of the highest environmental sensitivity and that add value to the site from a cultural and sustainability lens.